Airsonic-Pulse/airsonic-pulse/README.md

 What is Airsonic-Pulse?
 -----------------------
-Airsonic-Pulse is a continuation of [Airsonic-Advanced](https://github.com/kagemomiji/airsonic-advanced), a free, web-based media streamer providing ubiquitous access to your music.
+Airsonic-Pulse is a continuation of Kagemomiji's [Airsonic-Advanced](https://github.com/kagemomiji/airsonic-advanced), a free, web-based media streamer providing ubiquitous access to your music.
 Airsonic-Pulse picks up where Airsonic-Advanced left off, with a focus on modernization, stability, and long-term maintenance.

 **Fork lineage:** Subsonic → Airsonic → Airsonic-Advanced → **Airsonic-Pulse**